preservim/nerdtree/README.markdown

 ```
 You can remove the arrows altogether by setting these variables to empty strings.
 This will remove not only the arrows, but a single space following them, shifting the whole tree two character positions to the left.
 See `:h NERDTreeDirArrowExpandable` for more details.

-### Can I have the nerdtree on every tab automatically?

-Nope.
-If this is something you want then chances are you aren't using tabs and buffers as they were intended to be used.
-Read this http://stackoverflow.com/questions/102384/using-vims-tabs-like-buffers

-If you are interested in this behaviour then consider [vim-nerdtree-tabs](https://github.com/jistr/vim-nerdtree-tabs)